-If you are experiencing bowel movements that contain fiber strings, then you may be suffering from irritable bowel syndrome (IBS) or constipation.
+If you are experiencing bowel movements that contain fiber strings in poop, then you may be suffering from irritable bowel syndrome (IBS) or constipation.
 The symptoms are common and have been recognized for centuries.
 It was Chinese physicians that first wrote books about dealing with ‘string of pearls’ disease, which is something that happens when people are:

 - Colicky (bowel movement is difficult and painful)

 - Eating the right foods but not staying hydrated